stephenbarkan/recipe-book/site/recipes/brussels-sprouts-pizza.md

   - 8 ounces (½ pound) Brussels sprouts
   - 1 ½ to 2 teaspoons olive oil
   - Salt and freshly ground black pepper
-  - 1 batch easy whole wheat pizza dough or store-bought whole wheat dough (I used Trader Joe’s)
+  - 1 batch easy whole wheat pizza dough or store-bought whole wheat dough
   - 1 ½ to 2 cups grated low-moisture part-skim mozzarella cheese (6 to 8 ounces), depending on how cheesy you like your pizza
   - ¼ cup grated Parmesan cheese
 searchterms: